 To say I had a poor Ramadan would be an understatement.
-A combination of sleep deprivation, a lack of water, stress, stretched workloads all the while feebly attempting to rekindle some sort of spiritual connection through salah (prayer) and sadaqah (voluntary charity), had made me feel like I didn’t entirely spend the holiest of months in the wisest of ways.
+A combination of sleep deprivation, dehydration, stress, stretched workloads whilst feebly attempting to rekindle some sort of spiritual connection through salah (prayer) and sadaqah (voluntary charity), had left me feeling like I hadn’t entirely spent the holiest of months in the wisest of ways.

-Having said that, it wasn’t until a recent revelation that I not only learnt more about myself but ultimately, the essence of Islamic principles.
+Having said that, it wasn’t until a recent revelation that I not only learnt more about myself, but ultimately about the essence of Islamic principles.
 Whilst Ramadan is a time of spiritual reflection, recharging one’s imaan (faith) and refocusing our daily desires of materialism on our souls – the core focus of Ramadan centres all these beneficial bi-products around the act of fasting.

 Why?
 Well, for numerous reasons.
-Whilst many have come to know fasting in Islam as abstaining from consuming food and drink, it is also the act of abstaining from using profanity (a personal struggle), lying, cheating, sexual contact, anger and abuse.
+Whilst many have come to know fasting in Islam as abstaining from consuming food and drink, it is also the act of abstaining from using profanity (a personal struggle), lying, cheating, sexual contact, and anger.
 All this in a bid to increase one’s taqwa (God consciousness).
-In removing one’s self from worldly pleasures and problems and channelling that energy in the remembrance of Allah through kind words, helping others, feeding those less fortunate, acts of ibadah (the list is endless), one can begin to shape their lifestyle around true Islamic principles.
+In removing one’s self from worldly pleasures and problems and channelling that energy in the remembrance of Allah through kind words, helping others, feeding those less fortunate, acts of ibadah (worship) , one can begin to shape their lifestyle around true Islamic principles.

 Interestingly, a friend recently said to know one’s self, one must know God.
-This initially sounded kinda shirk-esque to me until I got to thinking…
+This initially sounded kinda shirk-y to me until I got to thinking…

 As human beings we are divinely flawed.
 We will make mistakes.
 We will continue to make the same mistakes without truly extracting a lesson from it and truth be told, some of us may continue making the same mistakes out of hope that something might change, fear of the unknown or some other random error unaccounted for.